arexbold/TripleBondChallenge/README.md

 - Poison Heal is banned.

 ### Banned Moves
-- Aqua Ring, Rest, Spore, and Pain Split.
+- Aqua Ring, Leech Seed, Rest, Spore, and Pain Split.
   - They're not taken out of the randomization so that the enemy can still use them.

 ### Setup Moves/Items restrictions